Literary Analysis Essays: Breaking Down Novels, Poems, and Plays

 Tragedy: Analytical Focus Points

-When analyzing tragedy — from Sophocles to Shakespeare to Arthur Miller — attend to the protagonist’s hamartia (fatal flaw), the inevitability of the catastrophe and how it is constructed by the text, the role of fate versus free will in the dramatic action, the function of secondary characters in the protagonist’s downfall, and the final moment of recognition (anagnorisis) when the protagonist understands what has happened.
-Miller’s Death of a Salesman extends the tragic form into American domestic realism — analyzing how it does this is a rich analytical question for a literary essay.
+When analyzing tragedy, attend to the protagonist’s hamartia (fatal flaw), the inevitability of the catastrophe, the role of fate versus free will, the function of secondary characters in the protagonist’s downfall, and the final moment of recognition (anagnorisis).
+Miller’s Death of a Salesman extends the tragic form into American domestic realism — analyzing how it does this is a rich analytical question.

 Comedy: Analytical Focus Points

 Comic drama is not just about laughter — it’s about social order, transgression, and restoration.
-When analyzing comedy — from Aristophanes to Shakespeare to Oscar Wilde to Caryl Churchill — attend to: what social norms are violated or inverted?
+Attend to: what social norms are violated or inverted?
 How does the play’s resolution restore or complicate those norms?
-What functions do disguise, mistaken identity, and role-reversal serve?
-What is comedy actually saying about gender, class, or social convention beneath its apparently festive surface?
+What functions do disguise and role-reversal serve?
 Wilde’s The Importance of Being Earnest is comic on its surface and deeply satirical in its argument about Victorian class and identity.

 Writing the Literary Analysis Essay: Structure, Thesis, and Evidence

 All the close reading in the world means nothing if you can’t turn it into a coherent, argued essay.
-Literary analysis essays have a specific structure, and while the best essays within that structure feel dynamic and intelligent rather than formulaic, the structure itself is non-negotiable: you need an introduction with a thesis, body paragraphs that each advance an analytical point, and a conclusion that does more than repeat what you’ve already said.
+Literary analysis essays have a specific structure: an introduction with a thesis, body paragraphs that each advance an analytical point, and a conclusion that does more than repeat what you’ve already said.
 Here’s how to make each of those parts genuinely strong.

 1